Hit by a Car? Get a Free Consultation With a Pedestrian Accident Lawyer

 What You Need to Know About Pedestrian Injuries

-Getting injured at a crosswalk happens more often than you may realize.
-Unlike car accidents, people don’t seem to talk about crosswalk accidents as much.
-Statistics state that 15 injured pedestrians per day die nationwide.
+Getting injured as a pedestrian happens more often than you may realize.
+It’s estimated that 15 injured pedestrians per day die nationwide.

-Our team has more than 30 years of combined experience with personal injury accidents, including crosswalk accidents and hit-and-run incidents.
+Our team has over 30 years of combined experience with personal injury accidents, including pedestrian accidents and hit-and-run incidents.
+Contact one of our Pedestrian Accident Lawyers in Georgia or South Carolina today for a free case review.

 I met with Harry Brown personally and he sat with me for 20 minutes at our initial consultation to explain everything.
 He even called after my surgery to see how I was doing.
 I met with him several more times after that and was kept informed about my case throughout.
 I highly recommend Harry Brown as an attorney.